Playas Valley: Playas Lake and the valley

 Much of the drainage into Playas Valley does not end in a playa or dry lake.
 In the southern half to two thirds of the valley, the valley has mostly dry washes that do not reach the valley flatlands.

-Playas Lake is a linear dry lake, about 10 mi long, and only 4 mi west of Playas, NM.
+Playas Lake is a linear dry lake, about 10 mi long, and only 4 mi west of Playas, New Mexico.
 An even smaller dry lake, about a tenth the size is just adjacent southwards.
 Both dry lakes are in the north, with the drainage coming from the continental divide as the perimeter of the valley, going north, then due west, then south as the southern ridgeline of the Pyramid Mountains.
 The divide makes up the southern region of the mountains, before it skirts lower peaks before reaching the north of the Animas Mountains.

 Playas Lake as the lowest elevation of the north valley region is 4278 ft in elevation.